Frequently Asked Questions

 During the practical module Student Teachers follow Trinity College of London’s CertTESOL syllabus and have their 8 observed CertTESOL lessons in Austrian schools with Austrian pupils.

-How are the Trinity CertTESOL and Cambridge CELT-P assessed?
+How is the Trinity CertTESOL assessed?

 For the Trinity CertTESOL Student Teachers produce six written assignments during the course and these include a test of grammar, lexis and phonology.
 Student Teachers must also complete a minimum of six hours assessed teaching practice with genuine learners of English.
 All the above must be completed to the recognised standard and Student Teachers are given professional guidance and support throughout the program.
 During Final Moderation, moderators from Trinity College London come to the College to review Student Teacher portfolios and assess their progress.